mcgill-robotics/rover-documentation/src/pages/rover-document.md

 - **Sensors**: LIDAR, cameras, and environmental sensors for data collection.
 - **Power System**: Efficient power management to ensure optimal performance during missions.

-Detailed information can be found in the [Hardware Documentation](./hardware/index.md).
+Detailed information can be found in the

 ## Getting Started